-March 2014
+March 2020

-In the 1990's a group of corporations, consultants and academics got together to create a process and performance measurement model to support the growing field of supply chain management.
-This organization, the Supply Chain Council, created the supply chain operations reference model, or SCOR.
+In the 1990's a consulting firm and market research firm, along with some academics got together to create a process and performance measurement model to support the growing field of supply chain management.
+They created a non-profit, the Supply Chain Council, to share this model, the supply chain operations reference model, or SCOR.